AlexJ2006/VehicleInformation/VehicleInfo/## Topics to include in assessment.md

-**Binary files** --Not included yet, need to understand the benefits of these over using JSON WILL NEED TO CHANGE THE FILES TO BINARY HOPEFULLY NOT A DIFFICULT TASK
+**Binary files** --Not included yet, need to understand the benefits of these over using JSON WILL NEED TO CHANGE THE FILES TO BINARY HOPEFULLY NOT A DIFFICULT TASK COULD POTENTIALLY CHANGE ALL THE FILES TO BINARY APART FROM THE STORELIST WHICH I COULD KEEP AS A JSON AS IT DOESN'T NEED TO BE PARTICULARLY PRIAVATE AND IT WON'T BE TOO LONG IN THE FUTURE (I WOULDN'T IMAGINE)

 Usually recommends using a binary file instead of JSON due to the size of the file and security.
 Security is very important.
 I can change this.
 HOPEFULLY EASILY????